 TTribune is a free online educational service offered by SE for use by K-12 teachers and students, including text, photos, graphics, audio and/or videos materials prepared by the Smithsonian and others, about current events, history, art, culture, and science, lessons, instructional and assessment tools, and opportunities to communicate with other participants.
 TTribune is also a moderated comment sharing community where registered teachers can assign educational content (like news stories) to students and the students using a screen name have the ability to create comments which, if approved by their teacher, are then published either to the other students within the Teacher's TTribune classroom page, or publically on TTribune.
 Refer to our FAQs for more detailed information about how the service works.

 TTribune only collects your personal information when you knowingly and voluntarily provide it to us as part of the registration process for obtaining a Teacher user account.
 Teacher accounts may only be obtained by teachers who are 18 years of age or older.
 During the Teacher account registration process you will be asked to provide your first and last name, personal email address, school name, school email address, school address, and school phone number.
-We will use your email address to contact you about the service in the following situations: (i) if you request a password reset; (ii) to respond to a question or a concern that you have submitted to us; (iii) or if we need to address a concern raised by other TTribune users about a comment published from a student user that is associated to your classroom.
-If you opt-in during the registration process, we may also use your email address to contact you about TTribune, SE, and/or Smithsonian activities, programs, memberships and development opportunities, products, and special events that may be of interest to you.
+We will use your email address to contact you about the service in the following situations: (i) if you request a password reset; (ii) to respond to a question or a concern that you have submitted to us; (iii) or if we need to address a concern raised by other TTribune users about a comment published from a student user that is associated to your classroom, or (iv) to contact you about TTribune, SE, and/or Smithsonian activities, programs, memberships and development opportunities, products, and special events that may be of interest to you.
 When we send information by email, you will always have an immediate opportunity to decline further communications.
-You should use the contact specified in the email so that we can remove it from the list that contains your contact name and email address.
+You should use the contact specified in the email so that we can remove your information from the list that contains your contact name and email address.
 If uncertain about whom to contact, you may contact our webmaster.
 Except as stated in this TTribune Privacy Statement, we will not rent, exchange, or release your personal information to outside parties without your consent.
 Once we obtain your consent, we consider it valid until revoked by you.